10 Ways to Help Your Teen Succeed in High School

 9. Take Attendance Seriously

 Teens should take a sick day if they have a fever, are nauseated, vomiting, or have diarrhea.
-Otherwise, it's important that they arrive at school on time every day, because having to catch up with class work, projects, tests, and homework can be stressful and interfere with learning.
+Otherwise, it's important that they arrive at school on time every day, because having to catch up can be stressful and interfere with learning.

-Teens may have many reasons for not wanting to go to school — bullies, difficult assignments, low grades, social problems, or issues with classmates or teachers.
-Talk with your teen — and then perhaps with an administrator or school counselor — to find out more about what's causing any anxiety.
+Teens may have many reasons for not wanting to go to school — bullies, tough assignments, low grades, social problems, or issues with classmates or teachers.
+Talk with your teen — and then perhaps with an administrator or school counselor — to find out more about what's causing any stress.

 Students also may be late to school due to sleep problems.
 Keeping your teen on a consistent daily sleep schedule can help avoid tiredness and tardiness.